for a place

 Over dinner with our children we can talk about how we are coping with life’s difficulties.
 By consistently and casually mentioning a topic, we take away some of the scariness and more importantly some of the stigma that stops students from asking for help when they are struggling.

 Young people need to move regularly in order to think clearly.
 They simply aren’t designed to be trapped in a small room with a smart phone for hours on end having information thrown at them all day.
 In addition, a sedentary lifestyle is terrible for our mental health, since the body and the brain work in tandem.

 Encourage your daughter to get out at the weekend.
 Put the phone away for a couple of hours and go for a walk together.
-At school we encourage students to get involved with the co-curricular programme - from Netball to Spanish dancing there are lots of opportunities for the girls to throw themselves into physical activity.
+At school we encourage students to get involved with the co-curricular programme - from Sports to Spanish Dancing there are lots of opportunities for the girls to throw themselves into physical activity.

 Technological advances mean there is the biggest gap in cultural understanding between adults (parents and teachers) and children since the 1960s.
 We must try to bridge the 'us and them' divide because communication is key to good mental health.
 For parents and teachers to have an open and honest dialogue with our children, we must understand their world and what is important to them.

 Help young people find their passion and give them a healthy way to express themselves.
 Everyone needs a creative outlet, something which lets them release difficult feelings, perhaps through sport, art, music or drama.
 If we have this, we’re far less likely to express ourselves in more harmful ways.